-Challenging Heights works to change policies and practices in the source communities where we do most of our work, throughout Ghana and globally.
-We do this through local sensitisation campaigns, lobbying for national policy and consulting for the development of international guidelines.
+Challenging Heights works to change policies and practices in source communities, throughout Ghana, and globally.
+This advocacy work looks like sensitisation campaigns, lobbying for national policy, and consulting for the development of international guidelines.

 Partnering with Anti-Trafficking NGOs

 We know that we cannot address child trafficking and modern slavery on our own.
 Through partnerships with other non-governmental organisations, we’re able to coordinate our efforts in order to maximise our collective impact.

 These partnerships take a variety of forms, from sharing our high-quality rehabilitation care to collectively pressuring the government to act against traffickers to sharing information about cases in each other’s service areas.

 You can find a list of some of our partnerships on the About Us page.